Ritoccando - Giulio G. Pedaci

 Therefore, our will be done.

 But there is no sky.
+There is only earth.

 The silence of the guilty

-but most of all the loneliness of women.
+I wanted to make a painting that would fully render the anguish, the terror, but most of all the loneliness of women.

-A raw subject, just as raw as
+It is a raw subject, just as raw as my complaint had to be.

-Our silence leaves the woman alone,
+Our silence leaves the woman alone, and this makes us complicit.

-all the pain of the protagonist,
+expresses all the pain of the protagonist, symbolically deprived even of speech.

 The wait